a podcast about mentorship in climbing.

 I never climbed enough easy and moderate routes before pushing to harder grades to ever feel comfortable on routes even well within my ability.

-I wound up waking up every morning, terrified to go climbing, and if I’m being honest I often prayed for rain.
+I wound up waking up every morning, terrified to go climbing, and I often prayed for rain.

 I learned to not take up too much space, thinking that if I wasn’t going to have any fun, at least I could still make it the trip of a lifetime for my partner.

 Buddy Check started as a way to understand that experience, to talk to people in climbing that I admire to help find that understanding, and ultimately to come back to climbing for myself.
 Season 1 chronicles that process and through speaking with researchers, climbing coaches, and asking over a dozen other people how they learned to climb, it looks broadly at mentorship in climbing and the role our mentors play.
-In Season 2, I’m asking how people with ADHD and other neurodiverse experiences relate to their climbing.
+In Season 2, I asked how people with ADHD and other neurodiverse experiences relate to their climbing.
+And in collaboration with Kyra Condie and the Circle Up! podcast, we published a five-part series asking some of climbing’s best athletes how they mentor and receive mentorship.

 Before I ever tied into the sharp end, I worked as a journalist for a handful of small publications around the American West.
 My storytelling, interviewing, and research experience comes from those years telling the stories of others.
-Through Buddy Check, I’m still holding space for others to share their stories and I’m weaving my own in too.
 Read more of my work: